 Discover Wales' secret walking paradise.
 Truly get away from it all.
-Breathe in rolling, green vale, wonderful woodlands, captivating cliff-tops, and medieval villages...
+Breathe in rolling, green vale, wonderful woodlands and explore our 10 Vale Trails

 Get that rare feeling of near-exclusivity, with off-the-beaten-track walks in a county that saves its best for the most discerning.
 The Vale of Glamorgan has walks from beginner grade to those for seasoned ramblers and hikers.
 It combines convenient location, with accessible, dog-friendly trails and beaches, and high quality accommodation and dining.
 There's definitely a trail in the Vale to suit everyone. from gentle countryside and village walks, enjoying charming pubs or tearooms, to exciting beaches and cliffs along the world-famous Glamorgan Heritage Coast, with its incredible tidal ranges, history, and unrivalled views across the Bristol Channel to England.